2020 Saw an Unprecedented Surge in White Supremacist Propaganda

 Patriot Front, a Texas-based alt-right group that was responsible for roughly 80% of the propaganda distributed in 2020, split from white supremacist organization Vanguard America in the aftermath of Charlottesville.
 In its propaganda, the group avoids traditional white supremacist symbols and language, instead using more ambiguous language intended to lure people in: “America First,” “United we stand,” “Two Parties.
 One Tyranny,” “Reclaim America” and “Not Stolen.
 Conquered,” according to the report.

-The materials direct people to a sleekly-designed website.
+The materials direct people to a sleekly designed website.
 Once there, a video set to dramatic music portrays the group’s members as some sort of masked guerrilla freedom fighters: training, boxing, planting propaganda and papering over “Black Lives Matter” billboards with their own slogans, including “The United States is no longer of America.
 Now we are at War.”
 It promises the viewer access to a nationwide movement, proclaiming “The Youth has risen” and “Reclaim America.”

 In a Telegram group with more than 7,000 members, the organization posts frequent lists with photos showing where they have placed their propaganda.
 Thomas Rousseau, the 21-year-old purported leader of Patriot Front, was arrested in Weatherford, a north Texas town, in August after local police alleged he and two other men placed stickers on county property, according to local reports.
 Rousseau was arrested nearly two years earlier for a similar crime in downtown Fort Worth.